vburlbl/cleantalk-spam-protect/readme.txt

 = Why do I need one more anti-spam plugin? =

-1. This plugin use several tests to filter spam, that's why it have the best performance.
+1. The plugin is more effective than CAPTCHA because use several methods to stop spambots.
+1. This plugin stops spam-bots automatically, plugin invisible for blog visitors and admins.
 1. CleanTalk automatically approves relevant, not spam comments.

 == Screenshots ==

-1. Plug-in's work scheme
+1. Plug-in's anti-spam work scheme
 1. CleanTalk stops spam comment
-1. CleanTalk settings to filter spam in the blog
+1. CleanTalk settings to filter spam-bots
 1. Service Control panel at cleantalk.org

 == Changelog ==

+= 2.4.10 2013-07-24 =
+  * Fixed warning in PHP 5.4
+  * "Stop words" settings moved to <a href="http://cleantalk.org/my">Control panel</a> of the service
+  * "Response language" settings moved <a href="http://cleantalk.org/my">Control panel</a> of the service

+= 2.4.9 =
+  * Fixed extra debugging in base class

+= 2.4.8 =
+  * Enabled convertion to UTF8 for comment and example text
+  * Optimized PHP code

 = 2.3.8 =
   * Enabled selection the fastest server in the pool